bradyeezyc/DomainSplittingFromCombos/README.md

 Splitting unique domains out of combo lists

 ## Background
- This was used to read 20+GB text files and process them, this is why mmap file readinga approach has been used.
+ This was used to read 20+GB text files and process them, this is why mmap file reading approach has been used.
 # Usage

 ```sh